top of page

 How to Gain Swiss Residency Through Lump-Sum Taxation

 For high-net-worth individuals seeking a tax-efficient and straightforward route to Swiss residency, the Swiss Lump-Sum Taxation scheme presents an attractive opportunity.
-This pathway allows non-EU/EFTA nationals to obtain a Swiss residence permit by agreeing to pay a fixed annual tax rather than declaring worldwide income.
-It is particularly suited to retirees, investors, and businesspeople who wish to reside in Switzerland without engaging in local employment.
+This residence by investment scheme primarily allows non-EU/EFTA nationals to obtain a Swiss residence permit by agreeing to pay a fixed annual tax rather than declaring worldwide income.
+It is particularly suited to wealthy individuals, including retirees and international investors, who wish to reside in Switzerland without entering into gainful employment or operating a business locally.

 Understanding the Swiss Lump-Sum Tax Residency Scheme